echohumm/memapi/README.md

 A minimal, `no_std`-friendly memory allocation interface for managing raw buffers, suitable for use in collections.

 MSRV: 1.56.0
+Const[^1] MSRV: 1.84

+[^1]: certain functions are only able to be used in const contexts in higher versions of Rust.

 # note: this readme is ***VERY*** outdated